 The specialists may execute two forms of testing the software product functional.

 - Business scenario testing

-In the case of functional testing on the base of business scenarios, the product checking procedure is fulfilled in terms of business requirements.
-The choice one or another functional testing form depends on the client.
+In the case of functional testing on the basis of business scenarios, the product checking procedure is fulfilled in terms of business requirements.
+The choice of one or another functional testing form depends on the client.